xv/xrails-login-ui/README.md

 Implementation
 --------------
-`XRails Controls.cs` and `Font Loader.cs` are all you need to add to your project and the custom controls should show up in your toolbox after rebuilding  the solution.
-You could also compile the two class files and the font file into a single .dll and use it in VB.NET or Nemerle.
+`XRails Controls.cs`, `Font Loader.cs` and `Raleway-Light.ttf` are all you need to add to your project and the custom controls should show up in your toolbox after rebuilding  the solution.
+You could also compile the three files into a single .dll and use it in VB.NET or Nemerle.

 If you are creating a new ClassLibrary project to compile XRails as a .dll, make sure you add a reference to:
 * <kbd>System.Drawing</kbd>